AlphaGenes/AlphaPeel/docs/source/usage.rst

 ::

     Output options:
-      -out prefix           The output file prefix.
-All file outputs will be stored as "prefix.dosage" and so on.
+      -out PREFIX           The output file prefix.
+All file outputs will be stored as "PREFIX.dosage" and so on.
       -writekey WRITEKEY    Determines the order in which individuals are ordered in the output file based on their order in the corresponding input file.
 Individuals not in the input